+§ 4.
 QUICKSILVER INJECTIONS.

 These constitute a beautiful and interesting department in the occupations of the practical anatomist.
 The parts most frequently subjected to this process are the lymphatics and lacteals.
-In the extremities we introduce the pipe at the point farthest from the heart, and having injected one trunk, the pipe must be withdrawn and introduced into another, and so on till all the trunks are filled.
-In injecting for the lacteals we must introduce the pipe into a lacteal trunk in the mesentery and inject backwards; as the lacteals on the intestine itself are, for the most part, too small to admit of its introduction into them.
+In the extremities, we introduce the pipe at the point farthest from the heart, and having injected one trunk, the pipe must be withdrawn and introduced into another, and so on till all the trunks are filled.
+In injecting for the lacteals, we must introduce the pipe into a lacteal trunk in the mesentery, and inject backwards; as the lacteals on the intestine itself are, for the most part, too small to admit of its introduction into them.

-The Liver has a great many lymphatics in its peritoneal coat; they may be injected from one of the trunks on the broad ligament.
-It is unnecessary to preserve the whole liver; a section of it half an inch thick dried and hung in spirits of turpentine answers very well.
+The liver has a great many lymphatics in its peritoneal coat; they may be injected from one of the trunks on the broad ligament.
+It is unnecessary to preserve the whole liver; a section of it half an inch thick, dried and hung in spirits of turpentine, answers very well.

-The Parotid Gland injected with quicksilver, from its duct, affords a fine preparation.
+The parotid gland injected with quicksilver from its duct, affords a fine preparation.
 The injection must be made before the gland is removed from the body; the blood should afterwards be soaked out, and the gland dried and hung in spirits of turpentine.

-The Vesiculæ Seminales and the Testicles of the adult, are also excellent subjects for this kind of preparation.
-The lactiferous ducts of the mammæ are very favourably displayed in the same manner; they are injected separately from the nipple.
-A woman who has died during lactation is the best subject for it.
+The vesiculæ seminales and the testicles of the adult,

-^{} Bristles should be previously introduced into each duct, and withdrawn successively as the injection advances, otherwise we may commit the mistake of injecting a duct twice.
+are also suitable subjects for this kind of preparation.
+The lactiferous ducts of the Mammæ are very favorably displayed in the same manner; they are injected separately from the nipple.
+Bristles should be previously introduced into each duct, and withdrawn successively as the injection advances, otherwise we may commit the mistake of injecting a duct twice.
 As each duct is injected, it should be secured with a ligature.
+A woman who has died during lactation is the best subject for it.

 The hand of a thin, aged female may be readily injected, both arteries and veins, by a pipe fixed into the radial artery.
-After it is filled it should be macerated in water frequently changed till all the blood is removed and the cuticle comes off; it should then be dried and varnished.
+After it is filled, it should be macerated in water, frequently changed, till all the blood is removed and the cuticle comes off; it should then be dried and varnished.

-The Veins of the kidney of a cat are said to afford a beautiful preparation with quicksilver.
+The veins of the kidney of a cat, afford a beautiful preparation with quicksilver.

+§ 5.
 PREPARING BONES.

 Bones are best prepared by maceration in warm weather; and a dropsical subject is much better than any other, from the marrow being less abundant and mixed with serum.
 The skeleton should be roughly cleaned and put into a macerating vessel, the brain being removed.
-The water should be changed daily as long as it is discoloured by the blood.
-Afterwards it should be left till putrefaction has softened and dissolved all the ligaments and soft parts.
-The skeleton should then be taken out and washed well in clean water with a little ley added to it.
-It is then to be dried and is fit for use.
-If the maceration be properly conducted no bleaching is necessary; if otherwise, the process adopted in whitening linen and cotton clothing answers well, that is, exposure to the sun, frequent wetting with water, and chlorine.
+The water should be changed daily as long as it is discolored by the blood.
+Afterwards, it should be left till putrefaction has softened and dissolved all the ligaments and soft parts.
+The skeleton should then be taken out and washed well in clean water with a little lye added to it.
+It is now to be dried and is fit for use.
+If the maceration be properly conducted, no bleaching is necessary; if otherwise, the process adopted in whitening linen and cotton cloths, answers well, that is, exposure to the sun, and frequently wetting with clean water or with weak chlorine water.
+[Dr. Ellerslie Wallace, of Jefferson College, Philadelphia, has found that macerating bones in sulphuric ether, is the best method of freeing them from grease.
+It leaves them, also, beautifully white; but as the ether removes a considerable portion of the animal matter, the bones are much lighter and less adapted to rough use than when they are otherwise prepared.]